dominikjaro/dominikjaro-website-HUGO/content/post/GCP_static_website/index.md

 ### Skills gained📚

 1. How to use Terraform to create infrastructure on Google Cloud Platform
 2. How to create a static website on Google Cloud Platform
 3. How to use Cloud Storage, Cloud CDN, and an HTTPS load balancer to host a static website
 4. How to use and create Cloud DNS zones
 5. How to use a service account key file to authenticate Terraform to Google Cloud Platform
-    6. How to create a SSL certificate for a domain
+6. How to create an SSL certificate for a domain
 7. Gained some experience with HTML, CSS and JS